Child Custody and Visitation Attorney In The Woodlands

 Parental Relocation and Child Custody

 Establishing a child custody agreement that works for everyone involved can be one of the most difficult and heartbreaking aspects of any divorce.
 The process can become even more confusing when one parent decides to relocate.
-Regardless of the reason for moving, a parent’s decision to relocate can have an impact on a court’s decision regarding child custody arrangements.
+Regardless of the reason for moving, a parent’s decision to relocate can impact a court’s decision regarding child custody arrangements.

 Court Elements Of Granting A Move-away Order